News

 A new ‘behind the scenes’ data tool produced by TERN OzFlux is making it easier for researchers to access and download nation-wide data on the exchanges of heat, water and carbon dioxide between terrestrial ecosystems and the atmosphere.
 Data that are essential for improving our understanding of the response of Australian ecosystems to climate variability, disturbance (fire, insects), land management and future changes in precipitation, temperature and carbon dioxide levels.

 Twenty years ago, the exchanges, or fluxes, of heat, water and carbon dioxide between terrestrial ecosystems and the atmosphere could only be measured by researchers working in the field for short periods at a time.
 The resulting flux data was both spatially and temporally patchy.
-Advances in instrumentation have now made it possible to make these observations remotely, 24 hours a day, 365 days a year.
+Advances in instrumentation have now made it possible to make landscape observation remotely, 24 hours a day, 365 days a year.
 Equipment costs have also fallen, making it possible to replicate these observations across many ecosystems.
 Today, an international network of high-tech flux measuring towers enables us to watch continents breathe in and out, every day, over all seasons and across the changing years.

 The global flux measuring network, called FluxNet has about 500 sites and the Australian component, OzFlux, has about 25 sites.
 So many sites measuring multiple land-atmosphere fluxes all day every day means there is a staggering amount of data being produced.
 New robust tools were needed to reduce the overheads of data processing, facilitate standardization across multiple sites, and enable researchers to access and reuse the data.